ltpitt/arduino-photon-4-relays/README.md

-# c-arduino-photon-4-relays
+# Particle Photon (Arduino compatible) code to control 4 relays
-This code is used to control a 4 relay board with you Arduino / Photon / Other compatible hardware:
+This code is used to control a 4 relay board with your Arduino / Photon / Other compatible hardware.
-http://bit.ly/2jV8xoW
+Here's the board I have used, connecting it to a Particle Photon: http://bit.ly/2jV8xoW
 http://amzn.to/2zftSRH

-# Testing
+# How to test
-After uploading the code to your Photon use this command to trigger it (example) from a Linux box, please add your device id and access token:
+After uploading the code to your Photon use this command to trigger it (example) from a Linux box, please add your device id and access token.

 ```bash
 curl https://api.particle.io/v1/devices/YOUR_DEVICE_ID/changeRelayS \